-Tears are a very common byproduct when kindergarteners attempt lessons of this nature.
+As you know, tears are a very common byproduct when kindergarteners attempt difficult lessons.
 You will likely want to have a pre-packaged prescription for students who become emotionally raw.

 - Can you put into words what you are feeling right now?